 The ban was always silly, because this particular strain of cannabis plant is about as psychoactive as poppies (you’d need a lot), but you would need a good eye to tell the difference, which sealed hemp’s guilt-by-association fate as a controlled substance for 40 years.
 Ah well.
 At least we’re back to sanity.

 Anyway, that history lesson aside…

-I have bought some thin hemp rope, but as of yet, I have not seen any hemp battle ropes sold commercially, despite the “manila hemp” name you’ll see thrown around (no, it’s just advertisers trying to monetize the “hemp” keyword).
+I have bought some thin hemp rope, but as of yet, I have not seen any actual hemp battle ropes sold commercially, despite the “manila hemp” name you’ll see thrown around (it’s just advertisers trying to monetize the “hemp” keyword).
 Hemp battle ropes would be more supple, which is good, but perhaps even more prone to shedding, definitely more prone to rotting when wet, and possibly lighter?
 I’m doubtful it’s a good material for this purpose.

 We’ll see what happens.
 If you see one, leave me a comment below and I’ll update this.

 Manila sheds, and while poly ropes don’t shed, they can still fray from all the pounding and abrasion, particularly against the anchor point.